 But travelers are on edge.
 Dianne Zeitler, a retired health care consultant from Washington, plans to visit Italy in August.
 “I hope I won’t need to get a visa,” she says.

 No question, visa uncertainty is in the air this spring.
-But there are remedies.
+But there are remedies to avoid visa problems.

 “As far as visa snafus, a typical problem is that the traveler forgets to sign the application or enclose the right fee,” he says.

-Timing is also important.
+Timing is also important to avoid visa problems.
 Applying for a visa can be a lengthy process, so you need to start thinking about it well in advance of your vacation, says Karen Malone, a travel consultant with Travel Leaders in Woodbury, Minn.
 “I usually do visa applications about six to eight weeks before travel,” she says.
 The application forms can be lengthy, and the requirements are often absurd, she says.
 Brazil, for example, requires you to fill out an appointment form first, then your passports have to be sent into the embassy for the actual visa.

 You could take your chances and wait until you’re at the airport, but that’s risky, says Aaron Laurich, a supervisor for security operations at Global Rescue, a provider of crisis response services.